lovetoys/lovetoys/README.md

 The best way of installing Lovetoys is creating a submodule and cloning it right into your git repo.
 Another way is to just download the files, especially the lovetoys folder, and copy them to your project folder.

 The following text describes the different classes that the lovetoys provide.
-To use each class, you can usually just `require` the corresponding file, e.g. `require("lovetoys/engine")`
+To use everything just require lovetoys/engine.

 For an example on how to use the lovetoys check our `example` folder.